 READ MORE ⇒ Seeing the Olympic Peninsula With Dogs

-The Vera Katz Eastbank Esplanade is the first park we ever visited in Portland, and it’s one we always enjoy.
-Finding a place to leave your car is much easier on this side of town, and the views of Portland’s famous bridges and skyline are unbeatable.
-The park extends for 1.5 miles along the banks of the Willamette River, past several of Portland’s famous bridges.
-When you reach the end, you can decide to explore the funky east side neighborhoods, or cross the river to see more of Portland.
+This floating walkway extends for 1.5 miles along the banks of the Willamette River.
+When you reach the end, you can either explore the funky east side neighborhoods, or cross the river to see more of downtown Portland.

-The Steel Bridge brings you into the Pearl District, a former rail yard.
+From the Eastbank Esplanade, the Steel Bridge will take you into the Pearl District, a former rail yard.
 This neighborhood now has a modern feel with an eclectic combination of architecture, window shopping opportunities, and huge off-leash area for the dogs to play.